Signs of Spring: Morris County’s Lush Gardens Parks

 The Morris County Park System has always been a jewel in the crown of Morris County government.
-Lush green spaces, rolling hills and trees and plants in flower from early spring throughout the fall mean there is much for visitors to appreciate and enjoy in their natural state.
+Lush green spaces, rolling hills, trees and plants, and flowers in bloom from early spring throughout the fall mean there is much for visitors to appreciate and enjoy in their natural state.

 Longtime residents glow with pride when escorting visitors to some favorite sites while newcomers to the area are always intrigued by all that this part of New Jersey has to offer.
-This year, it is time to take a close look at two favorite destinations – Bamboo Brook and Watnong Gardens.
+Let's take a closer look at two favorite destinations - Bamboo Brook and Watnong Gardens.